andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder.md

 );
 ```

-On the readability front, I find the distance between the `when` and `otherwise` for `Choice1` to be less than ideal.
-However, at least [Prettier](https://prettier.io/) has done a decent job with providing meaningful indentation in this case.
-On the maintainability front, nothing jumps out for the example.
+On the readability front, I found the distance between the `when` and `otherwise` for `Choice1` to be less than ideal.
+However, at least [Prettier](https://prettier.io/) had done a decent job with providing meaningful indentation in this case.

 Using the fluent builder approach, I played around with various syntaxes and settled on the following approach: